XinnuoXu/CVAE_Dial_CGate/README.md

 ```
 0.9228650507713863	  they tell the whole story . <u2> i sent them , but i want the weekend . <u1> please , mr president .	    only at the weekend .
 ```
-Then you can filter the pairs with lower coherence score (cosine distance) and rewrite the `train.en` file with the filtered dialogue contexts and `train.vi` file with their responses.
+Then you can filter training pairs with lower coherence score (cosine distance) and rewrite the `train.en` file with the filtered dialogue contexts and `train.vi` file with their responses.